angular-schule/website-articles/blog/2024-11-mastering-effect-and-afterRenderEffect/README.md

         // Make `extraHeight` a dependency of `earlyRead`
         // Hint: change this code to `const newHeight = currentHeight();`,
-        // so that we have no dependendy to a signal that is changed, and `write` will be executed only once
+        // so that we have no dependency to a signal that is changed, and `write` will be executed only once
         // Hint 2: if `currentHeight` changes in `earlyRead`, `write` will re-run, too.
-        // resize the textarea manually to archive this const newHeight = currentHeight() + this.extraHeight();
+        // resize the textarea manually to achieve this const newHeight = currentHeight() + this.extraHeight();

         this.myElement().nativeElement.style.height = `${newHeight}px`;